YElnadi/AirBNB_Project/README.md

     }
   ]
 }

-Error response: Couldn't find a Spot with the specified id Status Code: 404
+Error response: Couldn't find a Spot with the specified id

+Status Code: 404

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "message": "Spot couldn't be found",
   "statusCode": 404
 }
 Create a Booking from a Spot based on the Spot's id Create and return a new booking from a spot specified by id.

 Require Authentication: true

 Require proper authorization: Spot must NOT belong to the current user

 Request

-Method: POST
+Method: ?

-URL: /spots/:spotId/bookings
+URL: ?

 Body:

 {
   "startDate": "2021-11-19",
   "endDate": "2021-11-20"
 }
 Successful Response

 Status Code: 200

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "id": 1,
   "spotId": 1,